-As an iconic manufacturer of some of the world’s best loudspeakers in the vinyl era, classic American audio brand Klipsch has stuck to its guns, occupying an extremely nostalgic position for those of us in audio circles.
+As an iconic manufacturer of some of the world’s best loudspeakers in the vinyl era, classic American audio brand Klipsch has stuck to its guns, occupying a nostalgic position for those of us in audio circles.
 The company is known for leaving the crazy expensive stuff to smaller boutique brands, priding itself instead on products that serve up premium listening experiences and retro design at prices that are actually achievable for all of us.

 Fit and Finish

-Despite its physical weight and somewhat stout characteristics, the case is small enough to fit great in most pockets, with ergonomic rounded edges that help it remain comfortable when walking around.
+Despite its physical weight and stout characteristics, the case is small enough to fit great in most pockets, with ergonomic rounded edges that help it remain comfortable when walking around.